Yuengling: Products

-An amber lager in the style common before Prohibition (commonly called pre-Prohibition lager).
-Reintroduced in 1987, it was brought back to the market by longtime Yuengling brewmaster N. Ray Norbert.
-It subsequently became the company's flagship beer, and what is received if a "lager" is ordered throughout many parts of Pennsylvania, New Jersey and Delaware.
-It is usually sold in green bottles prominently featuring the word "LAGER" on the label, but is also available in cans, brown quart bottles, and 24 ounce cans.
-It was previously offered in 22 ounce bottles, colloquially known as "bombers".
-The term "cannon" has replaced the "bomber" name for the large cans.
+An amber lager in the style common before Prohibition, commonly called a pre-Prohibition lager.
+Reintroduced in 1987, it was brought back to market by longtime Yuengling brewmaster N. Ray Norbert.
+It subsequently became the company's flagship beer and is what is served when a "lager" is ordered in many parts of Pennsylvania, New Jersey, and Delaware.
+It is usually sold in green bottles prominently featuring the word "LAGER" on the label, but is also available in cans, brown quart bottles, and 24-ounce cans.
+It was previously offered in 22-ounce bottles, colloquially known as "bombers" but the term "cannon" has since replaced "bomber" for the large cans.
 Yuengling Lager is 4.5 percent ABV.